 What if your baby keeps crying?

-Here are some tips to help you cope with a crying baby:
+Some tips to help you cope with a crying baby

 If you are worried that your baby is crying because they are unwell, see your doctor or after-hours medical centre.

-If all of the above seem fine and your baby is still crying you could try:
+Everything above seems fine but your baby is still crying

-If you have tried everything and your baby is still crying:
+You've tried everything and your baby is still crying

-- check on your baby every 10 - 15 minutes
+• check on your baby every 10 to 15 minutes

-For more information and tips for when your baby is crying, see Crying - what to do on this website
+Check out more information and tips for when your baby is crying.

 What should you do if you think your baby has been shaken?